+ What is "abortion with pills," or a medication abortion?

 Both methods - the combination of the two pills and misoprostol alone - are effective and extremely safe; people worldwide have successfully ended their pregnancies using both approaches.
 While the most effective method is the combination method of mifepristone plus misoprostol, this website also includes information on the use of misoprostol alone since access to mifepristone in the United States is very restricted.

 + Is it safe?
 What are the risks?

 Using abortion pills to terminate early pregnancies (fewer than 70 days counting from the first day of the last regular period) is extremely safe.
 Using mifepristone plus misoprostol is preferable to using misoprostol alone because the combination is more effective.
 But, the World Health Organization has endorsed using misoprostol alone when mifepristone is not available.

 · Around the world, misoprostol alone has been used to induce early abortion for decades and this use has reduced the injury and death otherwise associated with self-performed abortions.
 This is because misoprostol is much safer (and more effective) than most other methods people have used when they did not have access to safe abortion services.
 Increasingly, people are able to access abortion kits that contain both mifepristone plus misoprostol, so self-performed abortions have become even more effective.
 One study from Ireland found that those who ordered pills from Women on Web and used them at home had similar safety and effectiveness outcomes as those who obtained services in a clinic.

 · As with any abortion, the earlier the process is started, the easier it is.
-As the gestational age (how far along the pregnancy is, as measured in weeks from the first day of the woman's last menstrual cycle) increases, the amount of pain and bleeding increases.
 Abortion pills work best in the first 10 weeks of pregnancy.
 The amount of pain and bleeding as well as the risk of a complications and need for medical attention increases as the pregnancy advances.
-SASS offers a pregnancy calculator that can be used to determine how far along they are into a pregnancy based on the first day of their last menstrual period (LMP).
+SASS offers a pregnancy calculator that can be used to determine how far the pregnancy has progressed based on the first day of the last menstrual period (LMP).